Esri/data-collection-dotnet/docs/index.md

 ##### _Many-To-One Records_

-Following the attributes, a second `ListView` represents each many-to-one related record *(highlighted in blue)* associated with the popup.
+Following the attributes, a second `ListView` represents each many-to-one related record *(highlighted in blue)* associated with the pop-up.
 The row displays the first two display attributes of the related record.

 A user can tap the related record row (indicated by a green button with an arrow).
 Doing so reveals a new `DestinationRelatedRecordPopup` containing the related record.